bertomartin/Halbert/README.markdown

 1.  `t = new Tree('the_larch');`
 1.  `b = new Bear('Edward', 'Bear'); b.greet();`

+### Préfèrez-vous Prototype.js et Scripty?

+If you want to use these instead of JQuery, toggle between the two libraries by adjusting `app.rb` and changing the `CONFIG::JSLIBRARY` value to 'JQuery' or 'Prototype'.

 ### Send all that to Heroku

 `rake halroku`